David Moore (military officer): Battle of Athens

-In response to the action of July 21, MSG Colonel Green broke camp at his Fabius River training base and marched toward Athens, stopping long enough to rout a small Home Guard force at Edina, Knox County, Missouri on July 31, 1861.
-On August 5, 1861 Green's force of 2,000 MSG—among them two of Moore's sons—with three cannon attacked Athens.
+In response to the action of July 21, MSG Colonel Green broke camp at his Fabius River training base and marched toward Athens, stopping long enough to rout a small Home Guard force at Edina, Knox County, Missouri, on July 31, 1861.
+On August 5, 1861, Green's force of 2,000 MSG—among them two of Moore's sons—with three cannon attacked Athens.
 Moore had something around 500 troops under his command but they were better armed, with a recently arrived shipment of Springfield rifles.
 Despite being outnumbered four-to-one, the pro-Union Home Guards were able to withstand the initial attack.
 Seeing the MSG faltering, Colonel Moore led a bayonet charge that sent the enemy scattering.
-Soon, reinforcements from Croton, Farmington, Iowa and Keokuk, Iowa across the river to help complete the rout.
+Soon, reinforcements from Croton, Farmington, Iowa, and Keokuk, Iowa, across the river to help complete the rout.
 Green's men suffered losses estimated as anywhere between thirty and fifty dead and an unknown number of wounded, while the Home Guard reported only three dead and twenty wounded.
-Moore's forces also 450 horses, assorted small arms, and MSG cannons.
+Moore's forces also captured 450 horses, assorted small arms, and MSG cannons.